 What is Imagine Cup Junior?

-Students explain their concept in a PowerPoint template and record a video to illustrate their concept.
-No coding is required, and the competition is open to any student who is interested in learning more about AI.
-If students are interested, they can build a prototype for their concept.
+Competitors explain their ideas in a Microsoft PowerPoint template and record a video to illustrate their concept.
+No coding is required.
+The competition is open to any learner interested in learning more about AI, and learners can also build a prototype for their concept.
 Microsoft has provided information to access Azure for Students where Team Leaders (an educator, parent, or guardian over 18) can add students to collaborate and create a prototype of their concept.

 Who can participate?

-Imagine Cup Junior is available for students ages 13-18, with a Team Leader over 18 years of age.
-Other than that, the field is wide open!
-Students don’t need to be AI or technology experts to get involved.
+Imagine Cup Junior is available for competitors ages 5-18, with a Team Leader over 18 years of age.
+Interested learners ages 5-12 will participate in the Tech for Good Challenge track, and those ages 13-18 will participate in the AI for Good Challenge track.
+Participants don’t need to be AI or technology experts to get involved.
 Microsoft has made every aspect of Imagine Cup Junior accessible to beginner levels in bite-sized modules by technology area.

 How can I prepare my students for Imagine Cup Junior?

-Microsoft has built the Imagine Cup Junior Resource Pack to help educate and prepare your students for the Imagine Cup Junior challenge.
+Microsoft has built the Imagine Cup Junior Resource Pack to help educate and prepare your learners for the Imagine Cup Junior challenge.
 The Resource Pack includes:

-- Beginners Kit.
-Here you’ll find six 45-minute lessons, student guides, a submission template, judging criteria, and rubric.
-Everything you need to lay the foundation before students dive into their ideas.
+- Getting Started Kit: Here you’ll find six 45-minute lessons, a submission template, judging criteria, and the official competition rules- everything you need to lay the foundation before your competitors dive into their ideas.

-- Deep Learning Modules: This is your best option for students who want to learn more.
+- Deep Learning Modules: This is your best option for those who want to learn more.
 These modules provide an in-depth overview of the six technology modules that supplement the Beginners Kit.
-The modules include Intro to AI, Machine Learning, AI Applications in Real Life, Deep Learning and Neural Networks, AI for Good, and Cybersecurity.
+The modules include Intro to AI, Machine Learning, Applications of AI, Deep Learning and Neural Networks, AI for Good, and Cybersecurity.

-- Team Leader Toolkit: Get students excited to participate.
-The toolkit includes student certificates, social templates, posters, and more to leverage throughout the challenge.
+- Team Leader Toolkit: Get learners excited to participate.
+The e-kit includes certificates, social templates, posters, t-shirt designs, and more to leverage throughout the challenge.

-All these resources are accessible to Team Leaders (you, the educator) after registering.
+All these resources are accessible to Team Leaders even before your competitors register.

 How can my students participate?

 Ready to dive in?
-Here are the steps to participating with your students in this year’s Imagine Cup Junior event.
+Here are the steps to participating with your learners in this year’s Imagine Cup Junior event.